 The accountability provided in a 30 day treatment gives individuals who are recovering a new found outlook on life, thus a sense of self-confidence emerges.
 In a 30 day treatment setting, clients may receive accountability checks around the clock, 24/7, and to quickly lose that can be devastating to a person’s recovery.
 We see at this time that spouses, friends and family attempt to become their loved ones accountability person.
 Generally this attempt fails due to their lack of experience, training and knowledge of the disease of addiction.
 This can destroy or damage the relationships, and we see issues arise such as judgement, boundaries being crossed and disappointment.
 This all leads to a regression in the family unit, reverting back to destructive behaviors and can lead the individual to relapse.

 Transitioning from a a strictly scheduled day in a 30 day treatment to being solely responsible for structuring your own day is difficult and overwhelming.
 Structure provides many different aspects that are vital to recovery such as, healthy sleeping habits, healthy eating practices, healthy self-discipline and self-respect.
 When this structure is lost so quickly, this leads to a lack of accountability, excuses to not participate in recovery, unhealthy sleeping patterns along with the deterioration of all aspects of life.
-Relapse occurs due to the lack of healthy structure which promotes recovery.
+Substance use disorder relapse occurs due to the lack of healthy structure which promotes recovery.

 Why Changing Tides